 Kitchen Style

-Colors are warm and muted.
-Think soft greens or yellows, or shades of brown.
+The colors are warm and muted—think soft greens, yellows, or shades of brown.
 Natural materials are used throughout the space.
-These kitchens also incorporate a rustic and inviting feel, reminiscent of simpler times.
+These kitchens also incorporate a rustic and inviting feel reminiscent of simpler times.

 Farmhouse: Cozy & Simple